 It is the decision of the group leader as to when to call for support from emergency services.
-Contact details for the Head of Education can be found in the contact details sheet that goes out with every off-site activity and will be saved in the staff's personal mobile phones.
+Contact details for the school leadership team can be found in the contact details sheet that goes out with every off-site activity and will be saved in the staff's personal mobile phones.